Frequently Asked Questions

 Our blends are all-natural, all the way!
 We work with local farmers and growers who use all-natural processes so that we know exactly what is going into each blend.
+Because of the great expense and rigorous testing farms go through to undergo receiving Organic Certification all of our local farmers we partner with are not certified.
+That said, we do ensure each farm we partner with are practicing natural processes.
 The tea leaves themselves come from organic, high-quality farms from all over the world.
-We never use any artificial flavorings, colors, or preservatives in our blends because we believe all-natural is the best.
+We never use any artificial flavorings, colors*, or preservatives in our blends because we believe all-natural is the best.
 And we want you to have the best!

 The “Piper Process” is our signature brewing method that we use for all of our events, farmer’s markets, and shops!
 This method involved brewing tea into a concentrated form (about 8 times stronger than a regular cup).
 Then every time we make a drink, we use 1 ounce of Concentrated Tea for every 7 ounces of water.
 This is an amazing and versatile brewing method that you can learn at home!